 What is Hepatitis A?
 Hepatitis A is a viral liver disease that can cause mild to severe illness.
 Symptoms can range from nausea, vomiting, abdominal pain, … Read more about Hepatitis A Outbreak: What You Need to Know

 Who is transmitting HIV?
 It is estimated that roughly 90 percent of new HIV infections stem from transmissions from individuals who are infected by HIV but … Read more about Is HIV testing up to par?

 With the advancement in efficacy and tolerability of HIV treatments, individuals with HIV are living longer and longer.
 However, despite HIV viral load … Read more about Increased Risk of Cardiovascular Disease in HIV

-You may have heard by now there's another medication coming out soon that can be used for HIV Pre-Exposure Prophylaxis (PrEP).
-This medication is called Descovy … Read more about PrEP 2.0: How Will It Change Things?
+Update: FDA approved Descovy for PrEP on October 3, 2019.
+You may have heard there's now another medication on the market that can be used for HIV … Read more about PrEP 2.0: How Will It Change Things?